 - Virtuoso Horn Duo (Kerry Turner and Kristina Mascher, Luxembourg Philharmonic and American Horn Quartet)

-- Bernhard Scully, Horn Professor at the University of Illinois (formerly with Canadian Brass and St. Paul Chamber Orchestra)
+- Bernhard Scully, Horn Professor at the University of Illinois and hornist with Canadian Brass

-Featured Artist: John Ericson, horn professor at Arizona State University
+- John Ericson, Horn Professor at Arizona State University

 all events take place in Dalton Center